Ajinkya616/Ajinkya616/README.md

 - Hi there, 👋 I’m Ajinkya Yadav
-- I’m interested in Web development and IoT.
+- I’m interested in embedded systems and IoT.
-- 🌱 I’m currently learning HTML, JavaScript and CSS.
+- Developed projects using arduino and esp boards.